cyrildever/ts-utls/README.md

   * `int2Buffer`: convert an integer to its byte array equivalent;
   * `splitBuffer`: split a byte array using a passed byte array;
   * `stringBytes2Buffer`: transform a string representing one or more bytes to a byte array;
+* For JSON:
+  * `ConvertJSON.toClass`: allows casting a JSON string to the targeted class instance;
 * For numbers:
   * `euclideanDivision`: compute the euclidean division of two integers, returning the quotient and the remainder;
 * For strings: